cnsair/cnsair/README.md

 - Hi, I’m @cnsair
 - Interested in PHP, JavaScript, SQL and PHP-framework Laravel
-- Currently learning Laravel 8
+- Digging it with Laravel 8
 - Looking to collaborate here on GitHub or Slack
 - Reach me on samsondestined@gmail.com and +2347033229178
 - Worked on many personal and group projects ranging from management tools to ecommerce sites